AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/getting-started.md

 ## AEM Headless Basics {#aem-headless-basics}

 The headless capabilities of AEM are based on a few key features.
 These will be explained in detail in later parts of the journey.
-It is important now only to know what they do and what they are called.
+It is important now only to know the basics of what they do and what they are called.

 >[!TIP]
 >